DeepakSD/Real-Time-Twitter-Sentiment-Analysis-Engine/README.md

 Step 5: Run the TwitterScrapper.java program and then run the sentimentAnalysis.scala program.
 Sentiments are detected using Stanford CoreNLP.
 The latitudes and longitudes are retrieved using Google Geocode API(gson-2.3.1).

-Step 6: Go to kibana console, and create visualizations and dashboard to view the output(PFA: Output Screenshots folder)
+Step 6: Go to kibana console, and create visualizations and dashboard to view the output(PFA: Dashboard.png)